How to get to Boston by train

 Frequently Asked Questions

-The busiest train station in Boston is South Station.
-There are several other active stations in addition to this main station.
+The busiest train station in Boston is Back Bay Station - 145 Dartmouth St. There are several other active stations in addition to this main station.
 The most popular train stations in Boston are:

 - South Station